ArthurHlt/rest-proxifier/README.md

   - `pgsql`
   - `maria`

-And rest-proxifier will auto-bind database to this service
+And rest-proxifier will auto-bind database from this service